jundalisay/superb/content/en/research/socrates/simple-republic/book-10/chapter-5.md

 ---
 title: "The True Nature"
-heading: Chapter 5 of Book 10
+heading: Chapter 5
-weight: 1
+weight: 10
 description: "Let each of us leave every other kind of knowledge and seek and follow one thing only"
 image: "/covers/republic.jpg"
 icon: "/icons/soc.png"